danilokorac/library-management-app/README.md

    cd <project-directory>

 2. **Check Java and Maven Versions**:
    - Ensure that you have Java 20 and Maven 3.8.6 installed.
-You can check the versions using**:
+You can check the versions using:
    ```bash
    java -version
    mvn -version